tonyshaocs/Weather-App/README.md

 No external frameworks or packages were used in this application.
 JavaScript is used to filter through XML.
   </li>
   <li>
-This application implements Responsive Web Design for several widths and implemented Asynchronous JavaScript and XML.
+This application implements Responsive Web Design for several screen widths and implemented Asynchronous JavaScript and XML principles.
   </li>
 </ul>
 ![alt text](https://github.com/tonyshaocs/Weather-App/blob/master/Example.png)